-Rachel Jennings is a gifted osteopath with a high level of expertise in spinal and musculoskeletal problems, clinical diagnosis and management.
-In many ways coming to see Rachel is like seeing a team of practitioners with very different fields, philosophies and healing skills.
+I have a high level of expertise in spinal and musculoskeletal problems, clinical diagnosis and management.
+In many ways coming to see me is like seeing a team of practitioners with very different fields, philosophies and healing skills.

-Very unusually for a manual (hands-on) therapist, she is a highly-skilled and intuitive listener, helping you become aware of, understand and work through issues affecting your health and well-being in a supported, caring, whole-hearted way.
+Very unusually for a manual (hands-on) therapist, I am a highly-skilled, trained and intuitive listener, helping you become aware of, understand and work through issues affecting your health and well-being in a supported, caring, whole-hearted way.

-Rachel's sessions take a longer-term, holistic view: relieving pain, stiffness and discomfort quickly, then focusing on getting to the root cause of the issue.
+My sessions take a longer-term, holistic view: relieving pain, stiffness and discomfort quickly, then focusing on getting to the root cause of the issue.
 The hows and whys.
-These may be a postural, movement, proprioception, strength or flexibility issue that needs rehabilitation, or a more emotional issue or belief about your health and what your symptoms mean,
+These may be a postural, movement, proprioception, strength or flexibility issue that needs rehabilitation, or a more emotional issue or belief about your health and what your symptoms mean.

-Very few therapists offer her unusual blend of skills in clinical rehabilitation, pain education, acupuncture, therapeutic yoga teaching, mindfulness, coaching and positive psychology.
+Very few therapists offer this particular blend of skills in clinical rehabilitation, pain education, acupuncture, yoga therapy and teaching, mindfulness, coaching and positive psychology.
 These give her the tools to successfully treat a wide range of health problems in a very multi-modal, truly holistic way.
-With nearly 20 years' experience in spinal health, her approach also borrows from the highly-effective movement therapies like JEMS, Alexander Technique, Feldenkrais and Pilates.
+With nearly 20 years' experience in spinal health, my approach also borrows from the highly-effective movement therapies like JEMS, Alexander Technique, Feldenkrais, Somatics and Pilates.